radioblahaj/amazing-anemone-393e0/src/pages/posts/marc.md

 content_img_path: images/33606b30-7121-4bc6-8590-df36bbce469f.jpg
 template: post
 ---
 Many of you should know the name Marc.
-He;s one of the most best makers out there!
-His work ethic, and his products are top notch, Yet how did it all begin?
-How did WIP get created and how did he become The **marc?**.
-Well, you might you have to get some popcorn and coffee to enjoy this story!
-It's begins from the start!
+Marc founded WIP and BetaList.
+He's also really popular and perhaps one of the greatest developers of all time.
+Yet how did he get there, how did it all began?
+Well, we've finnaly been able to know.
+Marc joins us to talk about his story like never before!

 ## Tell us a bit about yourself, and what you do?